timbophillips/hasura-auth-server/README.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJodHRwczovL2hhc3VyYS5pby9qd3QvY2xhaW1zIjp7IngtaGFzdXJhLWFsbG93ZWQtcm9sZXMiOlsic3VwZXItdXNlciJdLCJ4LWhhc3VyYS1kZWZhdWx0LXJvbGUiOiJzdXBlci11c2VyIiwieC1oYXN1cmEtcm9sZSI6InN1cGVyLXVzZXIiLCJ4LWhhc3VyYS11c2VyLWlkIjoiMiJ9LCJjcmVhdGVkQnlJcCI6Ijo6ZmZmZjoxMjcuMC4wLjEiLCJzdWIiOiIyIiwiaWQiOiIyIiwiaWF0IjoxNjEzODg0MDAzLCJleHAiOjE2MTM4ODQ5MDN9.Sb980Wk03wVJt7mrKt6eMEHkeqPonEpOPLJUcR-_2cA
 ```
-### /refresh
+### GET /refresh
-Expects a GET request with the same refresh token, and responds with a new JWT and new refresh token (in same format as above).
-Body of request is ignored.
+* Expects a GET request with the same refresh token, and responds with a new JWT and new refresh token (in same format as above)* Body of request is ignored.

 Test with HTTPie (after doing above test which will save the refresh token cookie in a json file):
 ```